ufs-community/ufs-weather-model/doc/UsersGuide/source/ContributingDevelopment.rst

 Making code changes using a forking workflow
 ---------------------------------------------

 If developers would like to make code changes, they need to make a personal fork, set up upstream remote (for merging with the original ufs-weather-model), and create a branch for ufs-weather-model and each of the subcomponent repositories they want to change.
 They can then make code changes, perform testing and commit the changes to the branch in their personal fork.
-It is suggested that they merge their branch with the develop branch of the original repositories periodically to get the latest updates and bug fixes.
+It is suggested that they update their branch by merging the develop branch with the develop branch of the original repositories periodically to get the latest updates and bug fixes.

 If developers would like to get their code committed back to the original repository, it is suggested to follow the steps below: